MoriARosland/MoriARosland/README.md

 ### Hi there 👋
 I'm in my third year at [NTNU](https://www.ntnu.no/) studying for an MSc in [Electronic System design](https://www.ntnu.no/studier/mtelsys).
-I love programming and spend most of my coding time doing web development and embedded programming.
+I have a passion for programming, and do a mix of web/mobile development and embedded programming.
 Here are technologies I work with:

 ### 🧰 Languages and Tools
 ![Firebase](https://img.shields.io/badge/Firebase-gray?logo=firebase)